cedanmisquith/cedanmisquith/README.md

-- 👋 Hi, I’m Cedan Misquith
+- 👋 Hi, I’m Cedan (Ceedee) Misquith.
 - 👀 I’m interested in working on fun projects and build iOS apps.
+- 🌟 I'm very wellversed in Swift with UIKit and SwiftUI.
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning React Native with TypeScript using Expo.
-- 💞️ I’m looking to collaborate with anyone who requires help with iOS applications
+- 💞️ I’m looking to collaborate with anyone who requires help with Mobile applications.
 - 📫 Reach me on Instagram [@cedanmisquith](https://www.instagram.com/cedanmisquith)

 <!---